 Sulfates are most commonly found in soaps as the ingredient: sodium lauryl sulfate or SLS.
 They are also present in a number of personal care products such as shampoo, conditioner, and even toothpaste.
 They function wonderfully as a foaming agent giving you a lathering effect when mixed with water and applied to your skin.
 This foaming effect is very useful for manufacturers as it gives customers a sense of deep cleaning.
 However, these foaming agents can actually strip the skin of natural oils, causing your skin to overcompensate by producing even more oil.
 An undesired effect if you ask me.

-Sulfates have also been linked to skin irritation, reactions, and even eczema.
+Sulfates have also been linked to skin irritation and reactions.
 All the things I didn’t exactly imagine when lathering up in the shower!
 Natural soaps have been around for thousands of years but it wasn’t until the last 100 years that surfactants such as SLS have been added.
 We’ll let you decide on what you think is more “natural” for your skin.